icon

 ID and Email

-• Your FDU NetID verifies who you are and ensures the privacy of your personal information.
+Your FDU NetID verifies who you are and ensures the privacy of your personal information.
 Your FDU NetID and your NetID password will provide access to a variety of IT resources including your Self-Service, WebCampus, Office365, and Email.
-To get your NetID, review the guide on how to Claim or Create an FDU NetID Account.

 Two-factor authentication adds a second layer of security to your FDU NetID.
 It requires two factors to verify identity.
 These factors include something you know – your FDU NetID and password, and something you have – a phone or passcode, to authenticate and gain access to your account on FDU services.
 Passwords alone no longer provide adequate protection against cyber hacking.
 DUO is required for all current FDU students.

-• Students can access their emails through any Web browser using their NetID and password to log in.
-To access our email, visit the Office Portal Login.
+Students can access their emails through any Web browser using their NetID and password to log in.
+To access our email, visit the Office 365 Portal:

 Students can also access their FDU Email accounts on their mobile devices by installing the Outlook app.
-Read the guide below:
+For instructions to setting up your FDU Email account in the Outlook app, follow the guide below:

 Current students who are registered for classes for the current term, or a future term have access to Microsoft Office 365 Suite applications.
-For more information, click on the links below:
+For more information, visit the links below:

 Academic Systems

-To learn more about how to access Webcampus, read the guide on How to log in to Webcampus.
+To learn more about how to access Webcampus, review the guide below:

 Security